Lawmakers divided on Trump’s meat processing order

 But with thousands of plant workers already hospitalized by the virus and nearly two dozen dead, labor unions say confidence won’t return until there’s daily testing available and full paid leave for infected employees.

-“This has to be done in a way that does not threaten peoples lives,” Michigan Sen. Debbie Stabenow said.
+“This has to be done in a way that does not threaten peoples lives,” Sen. Debbie Stabenow, D-Mich., said.

 Stabenow says while some companies are promising to step up, she’s concerned there isn’t enough federal oversight to ensure workers are protected.

-“Make sure that in every plant in every part the right things are being done … and the country is actually fufulling what they say,” Stabenow said.
+“There needs to be federal oversight to make sure that in every plant, the right things are being done,” Stabenow said.
 “There’s a wrong way and right way to do this.
 I want to make sure we’re doing this the right way.”

 “If the Trump administration would make a national commitment to serious testing and worker protection, instead of a mindless mandate, we could bring this valuable sector of our economy back to life,” Durbin said.